hackerb9/vt340test/regis/faketextcolor.md

 ## How fast is it?

-The above implementation is rather slow, taking about nearly half a second on a VT340+ to colorize 32 characters.
+The above implementation is rather slow, taking nearly half a second on a VT340+ to colorize 32 characters.
 There is likely some faster way as no optimization has been attempted, yet.